RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

-## Introduction
+## SVG

 In this homework you will learn to manipulate maps using Javascript.
 The maps for the assignments below are in the Scalable Vector Graphics (SVG) format.
 Much like HTML SVG can be manipulated from Javascript through the Document Object Model (DOM).
 For this week's homework you will create 3 static maps using SVG, CSS and Javascript.

 Note: This homework comes with supplementary files which you can download [here](hw7files.zip).
 Another file that is very useful is the mapping between